 - There is a limited interaction between them and your online content

-Step 3: In-depth outreach preparation
+Step 3: An in-depth outreach strategy

 The motive of this step is to help you gather in-depth information regarding your prospects.